 Carlos E. Macellari has been a member of our board of directors since July 2022.
 He holds a bachelor's degree in geology from the Universidad Nacional de La Plata in Argentina, and a master's degree and a PhD in geology from Ohio State University.
 He has over 30 years of successful exploration, development and management experience in the oil and gas industry across several continents, at Tecpetrol, Repsol YPF, Hocol, Benton Oil & Gas, Enron Oil & Gas International and Pecten International (Shell Oil).
-As Director of Exploration and Development for Tecpetrol, he led the subsurface team responsible for making Fortin de Piedra the largest gas producing block in Argentina, and the discovery and development of the Pendare Field in Colombia.
+As Director of Exploration and Development for Tecpetrol, he led the subsurface team responsible for making Fortín de Piedra the largest gas producing block in Argentina, and the discovery and development of the Pendare Field in Colombia.
 As Worldwide Director of Geology, he also led the technical group behind Repsol's exploration success in locations such as Libya, Algeria, Pre-Salt Brazil, the Gulf of Mexico, Venezuela and Peru.
-He has published over 40 technical papers and has been guest lecturer in numerous international forums.
+He has published over 50 technical papers and has been guest lecturer in numerous international forums.
 He is the founder of the Journal of South American Earth Sciences, has lectured several courses in the USA, Colombia, Spain and Argentina and is currently a professor for postgraduate students at Universidad Nacional de La Plata.
-At present he is an independent consultant on oil and gas exploration and production after founding and managing Andes Energy Consulting, and since 2020 he has been a Board member at Inverban, Tecpetrol Investments, Tecpetrol Servicios and Suizum.
+At present he is an independent consultant on oil and gas exploration and production after founding and managing Andes Energy Consulting, since 2020 he has been a Board member at Inverban Investments, Tecpetrol Investments, Tecpetrol International and Suizum, and since 2024 independent board member at Olympic Peru.

-Marcela Vaca joined GeoPark as Director for Colombia in August 2012 and has served as a member of our board of directors since July 2022.
+Marcela Vaca joined GeoPark in August 2012 and served as General Director until August 2022.
+She has been a member of our board of directors since July 2022.
 She has more than 20 years of experience in planning, legal, environmental and social articulation and management of hydrocarbon exploration and production projects in Colombia and elsewhere in Latin America.
-She joined GeoPark in 2012 and currently serves as General Director, responsible for overseeing all the Company's assets.
-Under her leadership, GeoPark has become one of the leading oil and gas companies in Colombia.
+Under her leadership as Director for Colombia and General Director, GeoPark became one of the leading oil and gas companies in the country.
 She plays a crucial role in advancing GeoPark's diversity, equality and inclusion efforts, and promotes female empowerment as a key to the economic development of Latin America.
 Prior to joining our company, for nine years Ms. Vaca was the CEO of the Hupecol Group, where her achievements included leading the development of the Caracara field and the construction of the Jaguar-Santiago Pipeline.
 From November 2000 to June 2003, she worked as Legal, Administrative and External Affairs Manager at GHK Company Colombia.
 Bloomberg Linea includes Ms. Vaca in its 500 most influential people in Latin America, and in 2020, 2021 and 2022 Forbes named her as one of the 50 most powerful women in Colombia.
 Ms. Vaca was a member of the board of directors of the Colombian Oil Association (ACP, Asociación Colombiana de Petróleo) from 2010 to 2021 and served as Chair of the Board until March 2022.
 Marcela graduated in Law with a specialization in Commercial Law from the Pontificia Universidad Javeriana in Colombia and is a Fulbright Scholar with a Summa Cum Laude Master (LLM) from Georgetown University in the USA.
+Currently, Ms. Vaca serves as board member at Corficolombiana and Fundación Juanfe.